Kilsker1/AniWall/README.md

 🚀 Prerequisites
 OS: Windows (AniWall uses the native Windows IDesktopWallpaper COM API via PowerShell to set wallpapers across multiple monitors).

-Node.js: Ensure you have Node.js installed to run and build the app.

-🛠️ Installation & Setup
-Clone or download the repository.

-Open a terminal in the project folder and install the dependencies:

-Bash
-npm install
-Start the app in development mode:

-Bash
-npm start
-⚙️ Building the .exe
-To package the app into a standalone Windows installer/executable, run your packager command.
-(If you haven't set up Electron Forge or Builder in your package.json, you can run the builder directly):

-Bash
-npx electron-builder --win
-The finished .exe will be located in your dist or out folder.

 🔑 Wallhaven API Key (Optional but Recommended)
 By default, Wallhaven limits how many searches you can do per minute and hides NSFW/Sketchy content.